Katapult Firmware

 - Enter the following command in SSH

-- Only need to execute it for the first flash, no need to execute again later
+- Only required for the first flash; no need to execute again later

 Execute the following command to check if the connection is successful.